magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 ### Browser support

-The API does not have a full browser support yet, but is [supported by the most popular mobile browsers](https://caniuse.com/#feat=netinfo) which are the ones where this technique will have more impact.
+The API does not have a full browser support yet but is [supported by the most popular mobile browsers](https://caniuse.com/#feat=netinfo) which are the ones where this technique will have more impact.